 - Pay for college tuition or other large expenses, and more

 However, did you know that life insurance policies can also cause certain estate planning issues for some people?

 Potential problems with lump-sum life insurance payments

 Insurance companies will issue one lump-sum payment to a life insurance beneficiary after the policyholder’s death.
-This can cause the following problems for some:
+This can cause problems for some, such as:

 - The beneficiary does not have the experience to manage a large windfall and wastes the funds

 - The beneficiary relies on Medicaid or other public benefits, and the windfall makes them ineligible for those benefits until they spend the proceeds